 That being said, here are some tips on how to improve your decision-making skills:

 Exhaust your resources before coming to a decision.

 Assess the amount of time you have before having to make a decision and use it to find out as much as you can about the problem.

 - Do your independent research, gather data, and find out what you know.

 - Consult your superiors and colleagues.
-Valuable information and wisdom sits in all rungs of the organizational ladder.
+Valuable information and wisdom sit on all rungs of the organizational ladder.